-Eric Murphy of DigitalRelevance decided to solve this problem by doing the first and most comprehensive study on sponsored articles, the results of which will soon be published in the “Media Buyer’s Guide to Sponsored Articles.”
+Eric Murphy of DigitalRelevance decided to solve this problem by doing the first and most comprehensive study on sponsored articles, the results of which were published in the “Media Buyer’s Guide to Sponsored Articles.”
 He looked at 550 publishers, from niche bloggers to major industry publications and tracked sponsored content prices against explicit data factors (Domain Authority, Page Authority, AlexaReach, Facebook, Twitter, Pinterest, and total social following) to find correlations that help provide clarity and justification for pricing.
 His ultimate goal is to empower marketers to budget more effectively and gain a deeper understanding of the advertorial landscape.

 As more brands turn to marketing content, leveraging paid channels like advertorials will become even more important.
 Many industries are beginning to get highly saturated with online content.
 Audiences for branded content are finite and reaching them through traditional search and social media is becoming much more difficult.
 However, tapping into large audiences through advertorials gives brands a quick way to break through the noise to get content seen and consumed.

 Our publication contributors combine decades of experience with unique insights into the content promotion and distribution industry.

 Welcome to a community dedicated to solving the challenge of getting online content seen and consumed by the right audience on the best channels.